-In order to bring a claim for defamation you must prove that somebody has published a defamatory statement to a third party that refers to you or your company.
-A defamatory statement can be of two different types: libel or slander.
+There are two main types: libel and slander.
 Put briefly, libel covers permanent publications such as written allegations, allegations broadcast on television or radio, and publications on the Internet.
 Slander refers to spoken words or gestures which are by their very nature of a temporary form.

 The key elements in establishing defamation are identification, publication and harm.
 ‘Identification’ means that the defamatory statement must identify you as the individual or organisation concerned.
 The statement need not name you specifically, but some form of reference is essential.
 ‘Publication’ means that the statement must be communicated to at least one other person.
 This can take many forms such as email, a letter or merely placing something in a public place.
 In general, the wider the breadth of publication, the stronger the claim is likely to be; however a statement sent to a single recipient can still be defamatory, depending on the context.
 ‘Harm’ is a term of art and can take a number of forms.
 The Defamation Act 2013 introduced the threshold test of ‘serious harm’, which must be overcome in order for the claim to progress.
 What constitutes ‘serious harm’ may vary from case to case, but it general it is necessary to show some financial loss.
 This area of law is still very much developing.

 There are various defences that may be relied upon such as truth, honest opinion, public interest, privilege and consent.
 Not all of the defences are absolute – some can be overcome by proving malice, ie. that the defendant intended to cause damage to the claimant’s reputation.